sansneo/sansneo/README.md

 # Sans
-I love calisthenics, making APIs, the cloud, youtube and shows!
+I love calisthenics, making APIs, the cloud, YouTube and shows!
 Gosh I am such a nerd...

 ## Previous roles
-* **5** years as extra complexity councelor for a taxi company
+* **5** years as extra complexity counselor for a taxi company
 > [!WARNING]
 > Complexity hasn't been reduced